Naveenpandey27/Rag-Agentic-AI-Projects/BrieflyAI/README.md

 ## 🧠 BrieflyAI

-A Retrieval-Augmented Generation (RAG) and Agentic AI demo built with modern LLM frameworks, designed to fetch context from documents/web and generate concise summaries.
+A Retrieval-Augmented Generation (RAG) and Agentic AI demo built with modern LLM frameworks & MCP, designed to fetch context from web and generate concise summaries.

 ## Demo